-Dr. Shelton’s predoctoral research was in immunology and developmental biology.
+Dr. Shelton’s pre-doctoral research was in immunology and developmental biology.
 Prior to coming to Trinity she did postdoctoral research at Northwestern University in biochemistry, immunology, and reproductive biology, and has publications in these areas.
-She also has interests in the field of Bioethics.
-She has served as the director of The Basic Bioethics Institute at the International Conference on Bioethics for a number of years and is on the editorial board of two bioethics journals.
-While at Trinity she has been Chair of the Health Sciences Department, Associate Dean of TGS, and Interim Dean of Trinity Graduate School and REACH.
+She also has interests in the field of bioethics.
+She is the academic advisor for the MA in Bioethics/BA dual degree.
+She has served as the director of The Bioethics Institute for Undergraduates and Professionals at the annual Bioethics Conference for many years and is on the editorial board of two bioethics journals.
+While at Trinity she has been Chair of the Health Sciences Department, Associate Dean of Trinity Graduate School, and Interim Dean of Trinity Graduate School and REACH/EXCEL.
 She is currently Director of the Division of Science, Technology, and Health.

 Prior to assuming her position at Trinity International University, Dr. Skjoldal served as supervising psychologist at the University of Miami Medical Pain and Rehabilitation Center and in the Department of Behavioral Health at Scripps Memorial Hospital in La Jolla, California.
 She has lectured at a number of professional societies, including The Southern Pain Society and The American Pain Society.
 Dr. Skjoldal often speaks to women’s, youth, and parenting groups.
 Her areas of interest include multicultural issues in counseling, group process, behavioral medicine, assessment of bilingual students, and the provision of counseling to underserved populations.
 She is a member of the American Association of Christian Counselors and the American Counseling Association.
 Dr. Skjoldal also consults and does psychological and educational assessments in Miami schools.